Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose DeepSeek if you prioritize cost-sensitive developers, open-source advocates, api-heavy production workloads.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose DeepSeek if your daily work is mostly open-weight reasoning models that rival GPT-4 at a fraction of the cost.
 Cursor scores higher in user reviews (4.7 vs 4.5).
 Both offer free tiers — try each before committing.

 Cursor